Shining the Light on Mental Illness, Trauma and Suicide

 From the award--winning documentary by the Quell Foundation

-Eric is a retired sergeant with the Rochester NY Police Department (RPD) where he served for twenty years from 1985-2005.
+Eric is a retired sergeant with the Rochester, NY Police Dept., where he served for twenty years from 1985-2005.
 He was a police sergeant for the RPD for the last 13 years of his highly decorated career.
 Prior to his employment with the RPD, he served as a Corrections Officer from 1983-1985 with the Ontario County, NY Sheriff’s Department.
 While with the RPD, he served in numerous positions within the Department, including numerous patrol assignments, the Tactical Unit, the SWAT team, and Internal Affairs.
+Eric’s last assignment for the Rochester Police Department was as Mental Health Coordinator, and was the creator, developer, and Commanding Officer of the first Crisis Intervention Team in NYS.
+The CIT is a specialized unit within the RPD that responds to calls within the Rochester community for individuals who are experiencing a mental health crisis.
+He continues to serve as a consultant with numerous police departments and their respective communities in NYS in the creation, development, training, and implementation of similar Crisis Intervention Teams, and has served as a leading consultant for the NYS Division of Criminal Justice Services and NYS Office of Mental Health in developing CIT training throughout New York State.

-Most recently, Eric developed and directs his own training, consulting, and life coaching business, “Overcoming the Darkness® LLC”, in which he and his staff provide internationally recognized certification programs, various training seminars and keynote addresses on recovery, mental illness, stigmas, communication skills, and suicide awareness, prevention and intervention, communication and de-escalation skills for law enforcement, mental health counselors and agencies, hospitals, schools, colleges, and consumer and community groups.
-Due to Eric’s experiences in the area of mental health, he has been featured in ‘TIME’, ‘Details’, and ‘Reader’s Digest’ magazines, WebMD, as well as various news publications and local television programs.
+In 2008, Eric developed and began directing his own full-time training and consulting business, “Overcoming the Darkness”, in which he provided internationally recognized certification programs, training seminars and keynote addresses on recovery, mental illness, stigmas, communication skills, and suicide awareness, prevention and intervention, for law enforcement agencies, mental health counselors and agencies, hospitals, schools, colleges, and consumer and community groups.